tejadata/mlops/README.md

 ## docker.py

-In this python code we are getting the latest build number from jenkins that is used to build and tag our docker image and then pushing the image to docker hub
+In this python code we are getting the latest build number from jenkins that is used to build and tag our docker image and then pushing the image to docker hub and then deploying Docker Image in to Kubernetes cluster

 ## Jenkinsfile